 Somatropin treatment can increase the chances of developing middle ear infections in patients with Turner syndrome.

 Congenital heart disease is a common finding in Noonan syndrome and patients should be closely monitored.

 Talk to your doctor if you think you have any of these conditions.

-Headquartered in Denmark, Novo Nordisk is a global health care company with 90 years of innovation and leadership in diabetes care.
-The company also has leading positions within hemophilia care, growth hormone therapy, and hormone therapy.
+Headquartered in Denmark, Novo Nordisk is a global health care company with more than 90 years of innovation and leadership in diabetes care.
+The company also has leading positions within hemophilia care, growth hormone therapy, and hormone replacement therapy.

 Stock info (NYSE quotes delayed by 15 minutes.
 Currency in USD)